ichiriac/ubuntu-smart-fan/README.md

 ![The console preview](https://github.com/ichiriac/ubuntu-smart-fan/blob/master/assets/preview.png "The console preview")

+## Running issues

+> Unable to scan hardware monitors folder.
+This tool supports only ubuntu with lm-sensors

+This means you don't have a `/sys/class/hwmon` folder.
+Usually it's because you have not installed `lm-sensors`.
+You have to run `sudo apt-get install lm-sensors` in order to install it

+> Unable to load the manual fan mode.
+Try to run with sudo

+The manual mode in order to control the fan speed is a flag into a file, you need root access in order to be able to update that file.
+Re-run the command with the root account.

+> Unable to find any fan device.
+Try to run sensors-detect

+This script scans the sensors folder and looks for a fan device.
+Before being able to identify the fan you need to run `sudo sensors-detect` in order to detect any fan device.
+If you still have this message, run the soft with the debug flag `ubuntu-smart-fan --debug` and check if into the output you have any fan or pwm value.
+If it's the case, please open an issue on github and paste there the debug output

 ## How to configure

 You can try it from the cli and test with default parameters in order to see how your CPU reacts.
 After working a bit with it, if the CPU becomes too hot :